Malizma333/line-rider-web-guide/pages/scripting_tutorials/advanced_gravity.md

 ### Teleportation

 We can utilize gravity to achieve movement that is more instantaneous and precise than we could otherwise achieve with lines.
-Gravity can be used to teleport the rider to a precise location with some simple physics calculations.
+Gravity can be used to teleport the rider to an exact location with some simple physics calculations.
 The following code is an example of this.

 ```js
 (function() {